 Straight gas doesn’t have the lubrication a 2-cycle requires from a gas and oil mix.
 Straight gas is a quick way to ruin a good leaf blower.

-When creating this mix, use an unleaded gasoline with a minimum octane-rating of 89 (mid-grade) and a maximum ethanol content of 10%.
+When creating this mix, use unleaded gasoline with a minimum octane rating of 89 (mid-grade) and maximum ethanol content of 10%.
 Add a 2-cycle premium oil that is ISO-L-EGD and JASO M345 FD certified.
-Mix it in an approved gas can before adding to your leaf blower.
+Mix it in an approved gas can before adding it to your leaf blower.

 I like this 2-cycle mix by Kawasaki.
 It comes in a 6.4 oz bottle that can be mixed with 2.5 gallons of gas for a 50:1 ratio or mixed with 2 gallons of gas for a 40:1 ratio.
 Most 2-cycle manufacturers also sell a 2-cycle oil under their brand name.